 - Nursing Paraphernalia

 Recently a popular brand of pen released a multi-functional 4+1 pen.
-It is a 4 colored pen (red, black, blue, green) and mechanical pencil in one.
+It is a 4 colored pen (red, black, blue, green) and a mechanical pencil in one.
 It’s light and refillable.

-- Stationary Set
+- Stationery Set

 Nurses are a little obsessive-compulsive.
 Help them keep their work area neat and clean with a stationary set organizer complete with the essentials.
-This would include pencils, ruler, paper, scissors, calculator, sticky paper, tape and clips.
+This would include pencils, ruler, paper, scissors, calculator, sticky paper, tape, and clips.

 How about giving your nurse a helping hand by giving her a clipboard?